Oil3/Webm-QuickLook-Plug-In/README.md

 - [x] A-B looping and custom bookmarks.
 - [x] Properly pauses and resumes like native formats.
 - [x] Spports every .webm including AV1.
-- [x] Has low requirements (From macOS 26 Tahoe down to Big Sur 11).
+- [x] Has low requirements (From macOS 26 Tahoe down to Big Sur 11), Intel and M-series.
 - [x] Ultra-lightweight, and doesn't run in the background.

 ##